Custom Inference Engines

 podman build -t my-custom-engine .

-You can now register your engine with Chariot.
+You can now register your Inference Engine with Chariot.
 This can be done with the SDK:

 from chariot.client import connect